Michae1CC/HONOURS_SLIDES/README.md

 - The idea of studying time series prediction came from a research group from the Gatton campus, lead by Andries Potgieter, analysing crop growth from previous seasons to forecast when certain phenological stages will take place in the current harvest.
 - Originally, Potgieter's team surveyed a number of different parameteric models to forecast crop growth.
 However, the parameteric models we serverely limited in their ability to inform when key phenological stages would take place.
 After seeing the success of applying GPs to other remote sensing tasks, the team investigated the use of GPs in their own research to find that they could produce much higher resolution predictions from which they could infer a far richer phenological timeline.

-- The focus of my thesis was to study time series prediction, in particular gaussian processes.
-The idea to study this model came from one of the research groups down the Gatton on campus led by Dr Potgeiter who is analysing crop growth from previous seasons to forecast when certain phenological stages will take place in the current harvest.
+- The focus of my thesis was to study time series prediction, in particular we were taking a look at the gaussian processes models.
+The idea to study this model came from one of the research groups down the Gatton on campus within Queensland Alliance for Agriculture and Food Innovation led by A/Prof Potgeiter who is analysing crop growth from previous seasons to forecast when certain phenological stages will take place in the current harvest.
 - Originally, Potgieter's team surveyed a number of different parameteric models to forecast crop growth.
 However, the parameteric models we serverely limited in their ability to inform when key phenological stages would take place.
 After seeing the success of applying GPs to other remote sensing tasks, the team investigated the use of GPs in their own research to find that they could produce much higher resolution predictions from which they could infer a far richer phenological timeline.

+- Of course, Gaussian processes are not just limited to predicting crop yields.
+There is a pleathora of application for this model

 ## Gaussian Processes